hedemil/DD2610-Project-Mean-Flow/meanflow-jax/README_3D_MNIST.md

 Measures point cloud similarity between generated and real samples. **Lower is better.**
 - Normalized point clouds (0-1 range)
 - Class-aligned: compares generated digit "5" only with real digit "5"
+- Rotation-invariant: tries 4 rotations and selects best match
-- Typical range: 0.13-0.14
+- Typical range: 0.116-0.125 (with rotation correction)

 ### Voxel IoU (Intersection over Union)
 Measures voxel overlap between generated and real samples. **Higher is better.**
 - Threshold at -0.5 for foreground voxels
 - Class-aligned comparison
-- Typical range: 0.20-0.22

-### Diversity
-Mean pairwise Chamfer distance within each class. **Higher is better.**
-- Measures intra-class variation
-- Detects if all samples of digit "3" look identical
+- Rotation-invariant: tries 4 rotations and selects best match
-- Typical range: 0.10-0.14
+- Typical range: 0.246-0.269 (with rotation correction)

 ### Coverage
 Number of digit classes represented in generated samples. **Should be 10/10.**
 - Detects mode collapse
 - All our configs achieve 10/10 coverage

+### Rotation-Invariant Matching
+To address orientation misalignment in the preprocessed 3D MNIST data, each generated sample is rotated 0°, 90°, 180°, and 270° around the z-axis.
+The rotation with the lowest Chamfer distance (or highest IoU) is selected for evaluation.
+This improves metric reliability significantly compared to naive comparison.

 ## Architecture Details